Gauge group (mathematics)

 A gauge group is a group of gauge symmetries of the Yang–Mills gauge theory of principal connections on a principal bundle.
-Given a principal bundle $P\to X$ with a structure Lie group $G$, a gauge group is defined to be a group of its vertical automorphisms.
+Given a principal bundle $P\to X$ with a structure Lie group $G$, a gauge group is defined to be a group of its vertical automorphisms, that is, its group of bundle automorphisms.
 This group is isomorphic to the group $G(X)$ of global sections of the associated group bundle $\widetilde P\to X$ whose typical fiber is a group $G$ which acts on itself by the adjoint representation.
 The unit element of $G(X)$ is a constant unit-valued section $g(x)=1$ of $\widetilde P\to X$.

 At the same time, gauge gravitation theory exemplifies field theory on a principal frame bundle whose gauge symmetries are general covariant transformations which are not elements of a gauge group.

 In the physical literature on gauge theory, a structure group of a principal bundle often is called the gauge group.